Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Discussion

 The statistical test outcomes are reported in Tables~\ref{tab:RQ2} and~\ref{tab:SupplRQ2}.
 Considering the corrected significance level for the current experiment family, all the statistical tests in the current experiment family have a significant outcome, and the null hypothesis is rejected.
-Answering the research question, the results mean that VCRB patterns can be classified with a significantly better performance than price level-based patterns.
+Answering the research question, the results mean that VCRB patterns can be classified with significantly better performance than price level-based patterns.

-All the effect sizes in Figure~\ref{fig:VCRBplEffsize} are significant based on the provided confidence intervals.
-In Figure~\ref{fig:VCRBplPRAUCSuppl} we see quite a stable gap of around 0.15 in the PR-AUC performance between VCRB and price levels for ES.
-The gap is smaller (around 0.1) and possibly converging for B6, with one entry where price levels method performs better than the volume-based.
+All the effect sizes in Figure~\ref{fig:VCRBplEffsize} are significant based on the confidence intervals not overlapping the 0-threshold.
+In Figure~\ref{fig:VCRBplPRAUCSuppl} we see quite a stable gap of around 0.08 in the PR-AUC performance between VCRB and price levels for ES.
+The gap is smaller (around 0.04) and converges for B6.

 Estimators might be worse at learning a reliable classification path from the price levels data for at least two hypothetical reasons: i) higher non-stationarity of the price level patterns in comparison to the VCRBs; ii) smaller price levels dataset sizes (Table~\ref{tab:extrData}).
 The latter can be potentially solved by increasing the considered time ranges of the training datasets.
-However, verification of any of these reasons is out of the scope of the current work and requires a separate research for validation.
-Finally we see a better backtesting performance for the volume-based method in comparison to the price level in Figs~\ref{fig:VOLsharpeProfit},~\ref{fig:PLsharpeProfit}.
+However, verification of any of these reasons is out of the scope of the current work and requires separate research for validation.
+Finally, we see a better backtesting performance for the volume-based method in comparison to the price level in Figs~\ref{fig:VOLsharpeProfit},~\ref{fig:PLsharpeProfit}, which additionally supports the findings.